Dinis34/Fallbound/README.md

 - **Procedural World Generation** - the game will have a procedural platform generation system that allows the player to play infinitely.
 - **Difficulty progression** - the game will get harder as time passes. enemies will be faster and stronger.
 - **Sound** - the game will have sound effects and background music.
-- **Challenge Mode** - the game will have a challenge mode where the player must acheive a maximum score in a limited time.
+- **Challenge Mode** - the game will have a challenge mode where the player must achieve a maximum score in a limited time.

 ## MOCKUPS AND SCREENSHOTS